 For suppliers interested in doing business with Columbia University, there are several points to be aware of:

 - The University has a set of preferred suppliers (UwPA's), selected through a competitive sourcing process, that schools and departments are encouraged and often required to use for many goods and services.
 Agreements with preferred suppliers are multi-year contracts.
-Suppliers who are interested in participating in future competitive sourcing opportunities should contact the Purchasing Department to inquire on opportunities.
+Suppliers who are interested in participating in future competitive sourcing opportunities should contact the Purchasing Department to inquire about possible opportunities.
 It is recommended checking in on an annual basis on various sourcing opportunities, but not any more frequently.
 Suppliers should inquire about basic requirements for consideration.

 - Sourcing at both the central Purchasing and school/department level is done on University and department determined schedules, and reflect University strategic priorities.
 Some sourcing schedules are a matter of weeks while other sourcing activities can involve a process lasting much longer.